 Estimated square metres of old-growth clearcut on the Island since large scale logging began:

-That’s nearly two soccer fields per hour!
+That’s 34 soccer fields every single day!
 Only 10% of the biggest trees are left.

 By entering your contact information, you consent to receive emails from us.
 We’ll respect your privacy and you can unsubscribe anytime.